 We intend to use the net proceeds from the sale of common stock by us in this offering to fund future capital expenditures for our business (other than capital expenditures associated with our Ottawa and Rockwood capacity expansions and the construction of our new resin-coating facility described elsewhere in this prospectus, which we expect to finance through a combination of cash on our balance sheet and cash generated from our operations).
+The other principal purposes for this offering are to create a public market for our common stock, facilitate our future access to the public equity markets, provide liquidity for our existing stockholder and increase our visibility in our markets.
 Our management will have broad discretion over the uses of the net proceeds from this offering and reserves the right to change the use of proceeds.
 Pending application of the net proceeds as described above, we intend to invest the net proceeds in short-term, investment-grade, interest-bearing securities.